Cogges: Parish church

-Benedictine priory
+Cogges Priory

-A priory of the Benedictine Abbey of Fécamp was founded at Cogges in 1103.
+A priory of the Benedictine Fécamp Abbey was founded at Cogges by Manasses Arsic in 1103.
 The priory became closely associated with the running of the parish church.
 In 1441 Henry VI seized the priory and its estates and gave them to Eton College, which thus acquired control of the parish church as well.
 The priory fell into disrepair but the remains of a 13th-century building have survived in an altered form, with an intermediate floor inserted to make it a two-storey building.
 Early in the 17th century a wing was added to the surviving building to make it into a farmhouse.
 In 1859 Eton College sold the priory house to the Diocese of Oxford to become St. Mary's Vicarage.
 A high, gabled Victorian wing was added to enlarge the house, so that the 13th century core is now sandwiched between 17th and 19th century additions.

 The Domesday Book records that by 1086 Cogges had a water mill, presumably on the River Windrush.
 For much of its history Cogges had two water mills: one at the southern tip of the parish and the other north of the Priory.
 The southern mill was originally called Gold Mill, and its name evolved by 1279 to Gill Mill.
 By 1670 Gill Mill was being used as a fulling mill and in 1702 and 1712 there were two fulling mills on the site.
 The last known record of Gill Mill being in operation is from about 1803.
 The northern mill existed by 1272 and was being used as a fulling mill by 1387.
 It was still in operation in 1702 but had fallen out of use by 1704.